 Better known to his guests as Jade Lee, Le Dinh’s unrestrained affection for Vietnam is as infectious as his smile.
 His generosity of spirit garners the most praise — he goes out of his way to create thoughtful tours that accommodate everyone’s needs and interests.
 He’s always thrilled to share his life story as a way of enhancing your understanding of his home country.

-Experience this for yourself: This tour through the highlights of Vietnam includes time in Hanoi and Saigon, and a junk-boat tour of Halong Bay.
+Experience this for yourself: This tour through the highlights of Vietnam includes time in Hanoi and Ho Chi Minh City, and a junk-boat tour of Halong Bay.

 Croatia: Roman ruins with a history buff

 That moment when visitors see laundry hanging on the windows of Gothic mansions or local people having their coffee in the middle of the Roman palace, surrounded by ancient Roman columns and temples — the look on their face is just precious.